fractalqb/sllm/README.md

 that significant cutbacks are made to the other requirement. _sllm_ picks up the idea of "markup", which is typically intended to bring human readability and machine processing together.
-At the same time, _sllm_ remains simple and unobtrusive—unlike XML ;).
+At the same time, _sllm_ remains simple and unobtrusive—unlike XML or even JSON.

-Let's take the example of a standard log message that states some business relevant event an might be generated from the following
+Let's take the example of a standard log message that states some business relevant event and might be generated from the following
 pseudo-code:

 ```